 My first favorite thing was The Cloud Factory.
-I can’t remember what its official Spanish name was, but it was fantastic here.
 This was just a quick stop on our first full day in Quito.
+I’m pretty sure this is in the Mindo Cloud Forest, but I’m not 100% sure.
+If you know, let me know and I’ll update this.
 We were leaving the museum on the equator and this was a little surprise our bus driver had for us.

 I’d say it was a pretty darn good surprise.
 This is an extinct (obviously) volcano crater that now has a bit of a village in it.
 The clouds just roll right on through and form here too.
 It is a bit windy here, but well worth it.
 There was a trail, where I took this picture from, that led all the way down.
 We unfortunately didn’t have enough time to follow it, but the view.
 I mean, look at it.

 I’m not the biggest fan of going to churches.
 It just doesn’t feel like something I should go in just to wander around and take pictures of.
 But, it was a group thing and well worth it this time.
 The Basilica del Voto Nacional in Quito it a massive church that isn’t covered or even trimmed with gold all over the inside.
 It just happens to be a really impressively built church.

 There were stairs that took us up to a smaller little area kind of in the back or inside or on top of maybe for who knows what.
 All I know is that it had a wonderful view of the back, outside of the church.
 I probably could have wandered around here for a couple of hours just taking pictures and looking at it.
 And for the number of people that were here, it was surprisingly quiet.
 It felt respected here.